UrbanInstitute/urbanschemes/README.md

 ```

 ### Ticks
 Axis ticks are on by default for many plots.
-To remove these ticks, add the following line to your plot code:
+To remove these ticks, add the following line(s) to your plot code:
 ```
-ylab(, noticks)
+ylab(, noticks) ///
 xlab(, noticks)
 ```

 ### Exporting Plots
 Sample plots in this repo are included as `.png` files.
-If using Windows, I recommended exporting plots as `.emf` files for best quality.
+If using Windows, exporting plots as `.emf` files will provide best quality for reports.
 After generating a plot, include the following line:
 ```
 graph export "[PATH]\[PLOT NAME].[FILE TYPE]", replace